jmcb/python-pdcurses/README.rst

 using the `PDCurses`_ library.
 This module should hopefully work for all Python versions from 2.3 through 2.7.

+If you're looking to install this module from a binary package, please see the `INSTALL.rst`_ file.

 Module information
 ==================